Can I enroll and contribute to a Health Savings Account (HSA) if my spouse is enrolled in Medicare?

 With the PPO plans, you don’t have a deductible for prescription drug benefits.
 You will pay a copay or coinsurance when you fill a prescription.

 Yes.
 When you enroll online, you’ll be asked about tobacco use.
 Tobacco users will have a $100 monthly surcharge added to their medical contributions to offset potential increased medical costs from tobacco use.
 The surcharge currently applies if you or one of your covered family members uses tobacco products.

 Yes.
 XPO offers the Tobacco Free program through Anthem, which is free and available to employees, covered spouses and dependents age 18 or older.
 Learn more here.

 What are the primary differences between the Basic and Choice dental plans?

 You have a choice between two dental plans.
-Both plans cover the same services (with the exception of orthodontics for children).
+Both plans cover the same services except for orthodontics for children.
 Premiums for Dental Basic are lower than those of Dental Choice.